Acupressure Points for Gas Relieve and Prevention

 The Great Rushing and Three-Yin Crossing pressure point

-When stimulated, these two pressure points, the Great Rushing and Three Yin Crossing points, help relieve different ailments one finds in the stomach.
+When stimulated, these two pressure points, the Great Rushing and Three Yin Crossing points, help relieve various ailments associated with the stomach.
 The Great Rushing point is the webbing between your big and second toes.
 Stimulating this reflexology point helps ease nausea, abdominal pain, and vomiting and improves gallbladder health.
-The Three Yin Crossing points use three finger widths above your inner ankle to relieve abdominal distention, colitis, flatulence, and gas.
+The Three Yin Crossing points are located three finger widths above your inner ankle, used to relieve abdominal distension, colitis, flatulence, and gas.

 Sea of Vitality, also known as the Lower Back Pressure Points: